mimlowe/favorite-pokemon/README.md

 When the user selects a Pokémon, the PokeAPI is called to fetch all the data for that Pokémon.
 The`store` is then updated with the selected Pokémon's data.

+The stored data is of type  [IPokemon](https://github.com/monbrey/pokeapi-typescript/blob/master/src/interfaces/Pokemon/Pokemon.ts), from the `pokeapi-typescript` package.

 ---

 ### PokemonDetail Component